denliehoo/project-tracker/README.md

 # project-tracker
-A full stack MERN app to help with project management
+A full stack MERN app.
+This is a Software as a Service (SaaS) application that helps people to keep track of their project, including history of the project.

 # client
 npm start